-In terms of inputs, the Asus ZenBook UX482 is rather nicely equipped, with a single USB 3.2 Gen 1 Type-A port, combination audio jack and MicroSD card reader on the right, and dual Thunderbolt 4 ports and a full size HDMI 1.4 port on the left.
+In terms of inputs, the Asus ZenBook UX482 is rather nicely equipped, with a single USB 3.2 Gen 1 Type-A port, a combination audio jack and a MicroSD card reader on the right, and dual Thunderbolt 4 ports and a full-size HDMI 1.4 port on the left.
 Charging is via that Thunderbolt 4/USB C port, so the unit ships with a pleasingly small charger, too.

 - Powerful app performance

 - Keyboard has a serious learning curve